Vitalik-Hakim/Anonymous-secret/README.md

 Using Laravel-Blade PHP framework.

-Runs on both Wamp and Xampp Servers
+Runs on both Wamp and Xampp Servers.
-Ubuntu 18.04(Better) :)
+Run on Ubuntu 18.04(Better) :)